Pauline Sabin: Opposition to prohibition

 Sabin voiced her first cautious public criticism of prohibition in 1926.
 By 1928 she had become more outspoken.
 The hypocrisy of politicians who would support resolutions for stricter enforcement and half an hour later be drinking cocktails disturbed her.
 The ineffectiveness of the law, the apparent decline of temperate drinking, and the growing prestige of bootleggers troubled her even more.
 Mothers, she explained, had believed that prohibition would eliminate the temptation of drinking from their children's lives but found instead that "children are growing up with a total lack of respect for the Constitution and for the law."

 After her resignation as Republican National committeewoman, Sabin received tremendous support.
 In May 1929 in Chicago, Pauline Sabin founded the Women's Organization for National Prohibition Reform with two dozen of her society friends as its nucleus.
 Its leadership was dominated by wives of American industry leaders.
 She found women who would be active workers.
-The organization had outstanding women as their leaders: Mrs. R. Stuyvesant Pierrepont, Mrs. Pierre S. du Pont, and Mrs. Coffin Van Rensselaer.
+The organization had outstanding women as their leaders: Mrs. R. Stuyvesant Pierrepont, Mrs. Pierre S. du Pont, and Lolita Coffin Van Rensselaer.
 The WONPR had very prominent family names, they were not only highly involved with their community but they were also very wealthy.
 The Women of the WONPR were considered smart and sophisticated women of the era.
 Their high social status attracted press coverage and made the movement fashionable.
 For housewives throughout middle America, joining the WONPR was an opportunity to mingle with high society.
 In less than two years, membership grew to almost 1.5 million, this was triple of the membership of the WCTU.
 Sabin became a symbol for independent women; she showed women that they weren't bound to support the Prohibition movement.